calvinmetcalf/copyfiles/readme.md

 copyfiles -e "**/*.test.js" -f ./foo/**/*.js out
 ```

+You can use the -s option to soft copy (existing files at destination will not be overwritten)

 ## copyup

 also creates a `copyup` command which is identical to `copyfiles` but `-up` defaults to 1